If mobile apps have gotten so good with local sqlite databases, why can’t we hold ourselves to the same standards for servers?

 On power on, the screen boots up.
 Post startup asks you to connect Ethernet and once done asks you to scan a QR code which will open a url for onboarding.
 Where it’ll ask

-After which, suggests installing some apps like Jellyfin, omnivore, vaultwarden, WordPress etc.. & guides the user to start using that website on their other devices.
-Maybe helps them setup their own blog for the first time with the domain they bought.
+Now the installer suggests installing some apps like Jellyfin, omnivore, vaultwarden, WordPress etc.. & guides the user to start using that website on their other devices.
+The App Store clearly highlights which apps support SSO and which apps don’t.

 Apps should not ask for any input from the user, similar to how mobile apps don’t ask anything from the customer while installing.
 Similarly during uninstalling, the app will ask if it wants to delete data along with it or not.